-- Monthly visits up to 28 weeks gestation at minimum.
+- Intake visit.
+The intake visit should happen as soon as possible after a patient contacts the provider or group with a positive pregnancy test.
+At a minimum, the intake visit should happen in the first trimester. - Gather patient information, talk about insurance or needing access to insurance. - Nutrition and prenatal vitamins. - Importance of continuing exercise. - Scheduling dating ultrasound. - Information on genetic testing and counseling. - Behavioral health screenings, depression, anxiety, suicidality, and tobacco, marijuana, alcohol, and/or other drug use, see more information on tools below. - Monthly visits up to 28 weeks gestation at minimum.
 Visits may be done as a group.
 See Appendix C: Information on Group Visits. - Biweekly visits up to 36 weeks gestation at minimum.
 Visits may be done as a group. - Cardiovascular disease.
 For all pregnant patients, conduct a global cardiovascular risk assessment during the first trimester and again in the second trimester.
-Next steps should follow the California Maternal Quality Care Collaborative Cardiovascular Disease in Pregnancy and Postpartum Toolkit. - o Patients with red flags for cardiovascular disease (i.e., shortness of breath at rest, severe orthopnea necessitating four or more pillows, resting heart rate ≥120 beats per minute, resting systolic blood pressure ≥160 mm Hg, resting respiratory rate of ≥30 breaths per minute and an oxygen saturation ≤94%) should be promptly evaluated and/or hospitalized and receive a consultation with maternal and fetal medicine and primary care/cardiology.
+Next steps should follow the California Maternal Quality Care Collaborative Cardiovascular Disease in Pregnancy and Postpartum Toolkit, ACOG's Pregnancy and Heart Disease Practice Bulletin, and ACOG's Gestational Hypertension and Preeclampsia Practice Bulletin.9 CARL ADD STATEMENT ABOUT ASTHMA - Patients with red flags for cardiovascular disease (i.e., shortness of breath at rest, severe orthopnea necessitating four or more pillows, resting heart rate ≥120 beats per minute, resting systolic blood pressure ≥160 mm Hg, and/or resting respiratory rate of ≥30 breaths per minute and an oxygen saturation ≤94%) should be promptly evaluated, managed as appropriate as per current ACOG guidelines and/or other national guidelines.
+Consider a consultation with maternal and fetal medicine and primary care/cardiology.
 This may be done via telemedicine, if available. - Patients with a personal history of cardiovascular disease should receive a consultation with maternal and fetal medicine and primary care/cardiology.
 This may be done via telemedicine, if available. - Behavioral Health Screening.
 Explain to patients the purpose of screening for depression, anxiety, suicidality, alcohol misuse, and drug use including the safety and security of the information.
-Screen for depression at intake and at least every trimester.
-Screen for mental health and substance use conditions, using a validated instrument(s), including for: - Depression (e.g. Patient Health Questionnaire-2, PHQ-3 and/or PHQ-9) and anxiety (e.g., Generalized Anxiety Disorder-2), follow guidelines within the 2017 Bree Collaborative Behavioral Health Integration Report and Recommendations. - Suicidality (e.g. ninth question of the PHQ-9, first and second questions of the Columbia Suicide Severity Rating Scale (C-SSRS), the Ask Suicide-Screening Questions (ASQ) as well as current plans and any past attempts).
-If suicide risk is detected, follow guidelines within the 2018 Bree Collaborative Suicide Care Report and Recommendations, or more recent if available. - Alcohol (e.g., AUDIT-C) and drug use (e.g., single-item screener, ASSIST, DAST-10, single item cannabis and other drug use questions).
-If alcohol misuse or illicit drug use is detected, follow guidelines within 2015 Bree Collaborative Addiction and Dependence Treatment Report and Recommendations, or more recent if available following the Screening, Brief Intervention, and Referral to Treatment (SBIRT) protocol.
+Screen for depression, anxiety, suicidality, and tobacco, marijuana, alcohol, and/or other drug use at intake and at least every trimester using a validated instrument(s), as described below: - Depression (e.g. Patient Health Questionnaire-2, PHQ-3 and/or PHQ-9) and anxiety (e.g., Generalized Anxiety Disorder-2), follow guidelines within the 2017 Bree Collaborative Behavioral Health Integration Report and Recommendations.